|

 ballasted, with fencing present prominently - after all

 this is private property.
-The factory buildings represent a mix of older
+The factory buildings represent

-and more modern structures, and different types of
+a mix of older and more modern structures, and different

-rail customer - in this case tank cars (for liquid
+of the rail customer - in this case tank cars (for liquid

 chemicals), covered freight cars (for solid material